nph278/pixelize/README.md

 # pixelize

-A pixely 2d game engine
+A pixely 2d game framework

 ## Please submit a pull request if you can make the mobile version look good